 - Place the bowl into the freezer for 15 minutes to chill.
 If you find that the mixture has hardened slightly along the sides of the bowl when chilling, then just stir it up again.

 - Pour the mixture into the ice cream machine and churn according to manufacturer instructions until you reach a soft serve consistency.
 Depending on the ice cream machine you use this could take anywhere from 25-45 minutes.

 - When it’s reached soft serve consistency, transfer the ice cream to a loaf pan and smooth it down with the back of a spoon, cover and place into the freezer to set completely.

 - When the ice cream has set, scoop into bowls and enjoy.

 - If your batch of cashew milk makes slightly more or slightly less than 2 cups (480ml), don’t worry about it, it should be pretty close so just use all of it in the ice cream.
-The difference would come about from the amount of water absorbed the cashews while they're soaking.
-It won't make a difference to your end result if it is a little less or a little more.
+The difference would come about from the amount of water absorbed by the cashews while they’re soaking.
+It won’t make a difference to your end result if it is a little less or a little more.

 - Prep time excludes soaking the cashews, chilling the mixture of the time taken for the ice cream to set in the freezer.
-It is just for the hands on time, including churning.
+It is just for hands on time, including churning.